ilankri/flap/flapivor/README.md

 The section describes what is done by `make init`.

-First, each evaluation is supposed to be run inside a docker to limit the risks implied by running untrusted code.
+Each evaluation is supposed to be run inside a docker to limit the risks implied by untrusted code.
 The corresponding Dockerfile is the Dockerfile at the root of this source tree.

-Providing that two files named `id_rsa` and `id_rsa.pub` are given at the root of this source tree, the initialization phase of the docker is obtained by running:
+The initialization phase of the docker is obtained by running:

 ```
 docker build -t flapivor .